paritytech/DevEx-DevRel/GITPOD_README.md

 ## Notes

-- The default setup uses Hardhat for simplicity
+- You can choose between Hardhat and Foundry during setup
 - All tools run in a Linux AMD64 environment
 - Binaries are downloaded to the `binaries/` folder
 - Your keypair is stored in `~/.address.json`
+- The setup uses the same DevContainer scripts for consistency